 - Under Compatibility Report, clear the Check documents for compatibility check box.

+With technological advancements, Microsoft Excel is also coming up with newer versions.
+Compatibility Mode ensures that the more recent versions are compatible with, the older ones and vice-versa.
 So let’s carry on and learn more about how to remove Compatibility Mode in Excel.

 What Is Compatibility Mode In Excel?

 In Excel, Compatibility Mode is a viewing mode for all the versions of Excel files.
 It helps to generate documents that are accessible to everyone.
 As we know, Microsoft has come up with several different versions of Excel.

 This means that the copies made in newer versions may not be well-suited to the older ones.
 For example, if you open an Excel file of an older version in a more recent version, the file will open in Compatibility mode.
 So it can be viewed by everyone.